HolgerPeters/blog/haskell_by_types.rst

 In Haskell, the list type implements ``Monad``, which means it also is an ``Applicative`` and a ``Functor``.
-Treating the list as a functor, we can apply the function that increments by 10 to each element, and treating the list as an applicative, we can sequentially join two lists by adding their elements (building the sum of the cartesian
+Treating the list as a Functor, we can apply the function that increments by 10 to each element, and treating the list as an applicative, we can sequentially join two lists by adding their elements (building the sum of the cartesian